bjornicus/orbitalboardgame/README.md

 When computing fuel costs, always round any fractional result up to the next whole number.

-If you have too much cargo to move with your remaining fuel, you will need to dump some of it (in which case it is lost) or transfer it to another ship or storage depot on the same space and move without it.
+If you have too much cargo to move with your remaining fuel, you will need to dump some of it (in which case it is lost) or transfer it to another ship or storage ring on the same space and move without it.

 ##Special actions
 You may perform as many special actions as you like on your turn, provided you have cards for them.
 For each action you perform you must discard one action card to perform that action.